Your First Endurance Ride

 Saddle, saddle pad , extra saddle pad, extra girth/cinch, bridle, extra reins, sponge and scoop, grooming equipment, lead rope/halter, Easy Boot, spare horse shoe(s), boots or wraps if your horse uses them, hay, grain, beet pulp, grain pan, water buckets, cooler, blankets, shipping boots, minerals/vitamins/supplements, electrolytes, horse and people medications, fly spray, sponges for vet checks, stethoscope, hoof pick, water bottles, knife/pliers/Leatherman, matches, flashlight, trail mix, helmet, sunglasses, sun tan oil, coat/shell/extra clothes, hat, helmet, farrier equipment.

 After your horse has settled into camp you can present him to the veterinarian.
-Make sure you bring your vet card to the vet-in.
+Make sure you have your rider number with you before heading to the vet check so that the scribes are able to locate your vet card.
 The veterinarian will examine your horse and you will be asked to trot the horse for a soundness evaluation.

 After the vet check, make sure your horse has plenty of food and water the night before the ride.
 Many riders provide free choice hay and “preload” electrolytes the night before as it’s thought it encourages the horse to drink earlier on in the ride.
 Never electrolyte a dehydrated horse.